marc921/talk/README.md

 ## TODO
 - use symmetric encryption for messages, only use RSA to generate the symmetric key
+- unit tests
+- CI: unit tests
-- deploy on marcbrun.eu
+- CI: automatic deploy on marcbrun.eu
-- use TLS / HTTPS